7th Grade Curriculum

 In seventh-grade World History, students have the opportunity to explore the major events that have led to the world in which we presently live.
 As students progress through the school year, they will explore the first civilizations, ancient Egypt and the Ancient Israelites.
 They will then delve into a unit in which they will learn about Ancient Greeks and Greek Civilization including Greek Philosophy and Alexander the Great.
 They will also increase their knowledge of Early India and China including the dynasties and the various religions.
 This will lead into exploring The Rise and Fall of Rome, Roman Civilization and the Rise of Christianity.
-During the second semester of 7th grade World History students will learn about The Middle Ages, Feudalism, The Renaissance and Reformation, The Age of Exploration, The Scientific Revolution, The French Revolution, Napoleon and the Industrial Revolution.
+During the second semester of 7th grade, World History students will learn about the Middle Ages, Feudalism, The Renaissance and Reformation, The Age of Exploration, The Scientific Revolution, The French Revolution, Napoleon and the Industrial Revolution.

 This course will incorporate research, writing, and exploration through virtual field trips, projects and discussions throughout the year.
-As these important events, time periods and cultures are explored, Seventh Grade students will begin to recognize how the past has contributed to the present and how it will continue to affect the future.
+As these important events, periods and cultures are explored, Seventh Grade students will begin to recognize how the past has contributed to the present and how it will continue to affect the future.

 Life Science 7

 This Life Science course provides students with a foundational understanding of life and life’s functions.
 The course will begin with a study of cells and how they are the building blocks of all living things.
 During the first semester, students will learn about the structure and function of plants.
 The study of plants will include a gardening project designed to enhance their knowledge of how plants grow and how they contribute to our earth.
 Students will then begin the study of animal cells, simple organisms and DNA.
 Students will be introduced to the topics of genetics and heredity as they apply to both plants and animals.
-During the second Semester, Life Science 7 will focus on The Animal Kingdom and classification of animals, ecology and Human body systems.
+During the second semester, Life Science 7 will focus on The Animal Kingdom and classification of animals, ecology and Human body systems.

 Life Science is a very hands-on, active course that will involve extended use of the outdoor classroom and will utilize virtual field trips.
-Activities provided to enrich learning experiences will include, dissections, projects, and research to gain a deeper understanding of all living things.
+Activities provided to enrich learning experiences will include dissections, projects, and research to gain a deeper understanding of all living things.

 Throughout the course, students will experience great opportunities to explore and analyze literary pieces, participate in projects and exercise their own creativity through writing and speaking.